Noncommutative Chern-Simons theory on the quantum 3-sphere $S^3_\theta$: Choice of Dirac operator

-We have seen that these three spectral triples are all related to the round metric, comparison between their Chern--Simons actions confirms that the Chern--Simons action is not a topological invariant. \begin{prop} The noncommutative Chern--Simons action on the quantum 3-sphere $S^3_\theta$ depends on the choice of Dirac operator, more generally the choice of spectral triple. \end{prop}
+We have seen that these three spectral triples are all related to the round metric, comparison between their Chern--Simons actions confirms that the Chern--Simons action is not a topological invariant, that is, it depends on the choice of Dirac operators. \begin{prop} The noncommutative Chern--Simons action on the quantum 3-sphere $S^3_\theta$ depends on the choice of Dirac operators. \end{prop}